tannewt/wa-law.org/site/org/conservation_northwest/README.md

 * ❓ Jen Syrowitz

 ### [HB 2233](/bill/2025-26/hb/2233/) - Reducing environmental impacts associated with bags provided to customers at retail establishments. 👍1

+### [HB 2316](/bill/2025-26/hb/2316/) - Concerning land use development when vegetation associated with shrubsteppe is present in the urban growth areas.   ❓1

 ### [SB 5167](/bill/2025-26/sb/5167/) - Operating budget  👎1
 * 👎💵 Paula Swedeen